Ahmadjamil888/Ahmadjamil888/README.md

 > “Indeed, with hardship comes ease.” — Quran 94:6

-This repository is maintained regularly.
-Contributions, feedback, and collaborations are welcome.
+This portfolio is maintained with regular updates and open to collaboration.
+Thank you for visiting.